-In February of 2014, the DHHR filed a petition in the circuit court alleging that petitioner abused and neglected C.W. because of unexplained injuries and the inconsistent explanations for the injuries.
-The petition further alleged that the household was not safe for C.W.
-According to the petition, in December of 2013, petitioner and the mother, A.W., took C.W., born July 11, 2013, to the local emergency room.
-According to the mother, C.W. fell from a countertop while under the supervision of his maternal grandmother and sustained a skull fracture as a result of the fall.
-No other injuries were apparent and C.W. was released from the hospital into petitioner's and A.W.'s care.
-The treating physician advised petitioner and A.W. to watch for further symptoms or subsequent head injury.
-Thereafter, the mother was incarcerated at the regional jail
+In February of 2014, the DHHR filed a petition in the circuit court alleging that petitioner abused and neglected C.W. because of his unexplained injuries and petitioner's inconsistent explanations.
+The petition further alleged that the household was not safe for C.W., A.J., and I.J.
+According to the petition, in December of 2013, petitioner and the father M.S. took C.W. to the local emergency room.
+Petitioner claimed that C.W. fell from a countertop while under the supervision of his maternal grandmother.
+C.W. sustained a skull fracture as a result of the fall.
+No other injuries were apparent and C.W. was released from the hospital.
+The treating physician advised petitioner and the father to watch for further symptoms or subsequent head injury.
+Thereafter, petitioner was incarcerated at the regional jail on unrelated criminal charges.
+The father provided care for the all children during petitioner's absence.